(Photo: Takver/cc/flickr)

 Dec 29, 2015

-Call it the grand convergence: Coverage of environmental issues, especially climate change, jumped traditional boundaries to pick up broader--and slightly ominous--geopolitical and health angles.
+Call it the grand convergence: Coverage of environmental issues, especially climate change, has jumped traditional boundaries to include broader—and slightly ominous—geopolitical and health angles.

 At the successful Paris climate talks in December, President Obama and other world leaders tied terrorism to human-induced bouts of erratic and severe weather.
 Drought and water crises, they said, exacerbated civil distress in Syria and the Middle East.

-In July, Pope Francis issued a forceful encyclical, or church teaching, calling on all of humanity to rethink economics and lifestyles to better foster care and concern for our "common home."
+In July, Pope Francis issued a forceful encyclical, or church teaching, calling humanity to rethink economics and lifestyles better to foster care and concern for our "common home."

-Secretary of State John Kerry, speaking at Old Dominion University in November, pointed out the serious "social and political consequences that stem from crop failures, water shortages, famine, outbreaks of epidemic disease."
+Secretary of State John Kerry, speaking at Old Dominion University in November, highlighted the serious "social and political consequences that stem from crop failures, water shortages, famine, and outbreaks of epidemic disease."

-Reporters, in some ways, have responded: The encyclical was widely covered - a search of Environmental Health News' aggregated archives for "Pope Francis encyclical" shows 440 news reports, editorials and opinion pieces published this year.
+In some ways, reporters have responded: The encyclical was widely covered - a search of Environmental Health News' aggregated archives for "Pope Francis encyclical" shows 440 news reports, editorials, and opinion pieces published this year.
 Republicans and pundits latched on to Obama's climate/terrorism connection: almost 180 pieces in our archives mention both "climate" and "terrorism."

 "An enormous number of conditions have to be met if humankind is to thrive sustainably," Ehrlich and Harte wrote in the International Journal of Environmental Studies this summer.